 The Top Hot Dog Franchises of 2021

 Sonic Drive-In started out as a hot dog stand but soon evolved into a full drive-in concept where customers dine on made-to-order fast food delivered to parked cars by carhops, often on roller skates.
 Maintaining a connection to its hot dog stand roots, Sonic offers three signature hot dogs, including the Footlong Quarter Pound Coney, the All American, and the Chili Cheese Coney.

 The menu also has cheeseburgers, breakfast burritos, chicken sandwiches, boneless chicken wings, jumbo popcorn chicken, chicken tenders, lots of snacks and sides, milkshakes, ice cream cones, and sundaes.

-Founded by Troy Smith in Shawnee, Oklahoma in 1953 and franchising since 1959, the number of locations has held mostly steady in recent years and currently stands at 3,600 (an increase of seven locations from the previous year), 176 of which are company-owned and all of which are in the US.
+Founded by Troy Smith in Shawnee, Oklahoma in 1953 and franchising since 1959, the number of locations has held mostly steady in recent years and currently stands at 3,525 (down from the previously reported total of 3,600), of which 271 are company-owned and all are located in the US.

 Wienerschnitzel, which claims to have the world’s most wanted wiener, has an impressive menu of 12 signature hot dogs, including such creative options as the Green Chile Chili Cheese Dog and the Junkyard Dog topped with French fries, chili sauce, a slice of American cheese, French’s mustard, and grilled onions.
 Each of their offerings can be ordered with an all-beef dog or a Polish sausage.